open-telemetry/opentelemetry-specification/specification/trace/api.md

 `IsRemote` is a boolean flag which returns true if the SpanContext was propagated from a remote parent.
-When extracting a `SpanContext` through the Propagators API, its `IsRemote` flag MUST be set to true, whereas its resulting children MUST have it set to false.
+When extracting a `SpanContext` through the Propagators API, its `IsRemote` flag MUST be set to true, whereas the SpanContext of any child spans MUST have it set to false.

 Please review the W3C specification for details on the [Tracestate field](https://www.w3.org/TR/trace-context/#tracestate-field).